mortonprod/DesignConcepts/README.md

 ﻿# Design Concepts

+#What do people want to see.
+Taking away content.
+People want to see understandable interfaces,(what the buttons mean), but they also want complex styles.
+When you think about it complexity is king.
+But how do you convey complexity to the user.
+You can add this in many ways

+1. Static css
+2. Transformations through actions
+3. Animations with respect to time for each element
+4. Pictures
+5. Videos
+6. Manipulation of the underlying pixels

+The first three interact with a DOM overhead and the last interact with the underlying pixels.
+Note interaction is only permitted with the last entry;
+Video and pictures are static in nature.
+You can either calculate the drawing on the browser or on the server.
+Either way you must have all pixels for each frame to render it to the user.

 Design concepts which can be used for many different projects.
 The concepts are html and css (sass) with vanilla javascript (typescript) on the frontend and node as the backend.